essentialkaos/path/README.md

-  --zero, -z         End each output line with NUL, not newline --space, -s        End each output line with space, not newline --quiet, -q        Supress all error messages --no-color, -nc    Disable colors in output
+  --zero, -z         End each output line with NUL, not newline --space, -s        End each output line with space, not newline --quiet, -q        Suppress all error messages --no-color, -nc    Disable colors in output
   --help, -h         Show this help message
   --version, -v      Show version